Wondering “what is a pallet jack”?

 And inside the handle is a lever.

-And this piston causes the linkages - which are beneath the forks and attached to the load wheels - to articulate.
+This piston causes the linkages – which are beneath the forks and attached to the load wheels – to articulate.

-When the operator is ready to lower the load, they simply place the handle lever in the “lower” position.
+When the operator is ready to lower the load, they place the handle lever in the “lower” position.

 How to Use a Manual Pallet Jack